-This transfer switch is suitable for control of motors, electric discharge lamps, tungsten filament and electric heating equipment where the sum of motor full load ampere ratings and the ampere ratings of other loads do not exceed the ampere rating of the switch and the tungsten load does not exceed 30 percent of the switch rating.
+This switch is suitable for control of motors, electric discharge lamps, tungsten filament and electric heating equipment and the tungsten load does not exceed 30% of the switch rating.

 This UL listed transfer switch is for use in optional standby systems only (NEC article 702).